heritage-of-rajasthan-essay

 An old Haveli was razed down at this site to build a new structure

 The insiders suggest loopholes in the law to accomplish the desired output.
-Many times, the facade is left untouched while the entire structure behind it is pulled down and replaced by new construction.
+Many times, the façade of Haveli is left untouched while the entire structure behind it is pulled down and replaced by new construction.
 Here is a set of three pictures depicting how a charming Haveli was pulled down to build a building for offices.

 old-rajasthani-architecture-haveli-jaipur-destroyed